 The following is an ambitious list of Visual Communication courses cautiously recommended to Technical Communications majors at Austin Community College:

+The courses highlighted in red are the recommended ones.
 Check with the department chairpersons for Visual Communication and Technical Communications before enrolling in the advanced courses listed here.

 As a technical writer, you will need to handle graphics, but not much more than in the ways covered in ETWR 1374 Graphics for Business, Government and Technical Information.
 These digital imaging courses go into depth concerning graphics concepts and techniques.
 If you take one of both of these courses, you won't need ETWR 1374.

 ARTC 1402 DIGITAL IMAGING I (4-3-3).
 Digital imaging using raster image editing and/or image creation software: scanning, resolution, file formats, output devices, color systems, and image-acquisitions.

 ARTC 2405 DIGITAL IMAGING II (4-3-3).
 General principles of digital image processing and electronic painting.
 Emphasis on bitmapped- or raster-based image marking and the creative aspects of electronic illustration for commercial and fine art applications.
 A solid introduction to Adobe PhotoshopT with specific attention to practical and artistic techniques including photo-realistic collage, lighting and shadow effects, predictable and controlled use of filters, a proficiency with layers, channels, and palettes, utilizing actions, selection and masking, types effects, and exchange and export of file formats.
 Prerequisites: ARTC 1402 (Digital Imaging I), ARTC 2305 (??).

 These courses are a big supplement to your technical publishing credentials.
 They focus more on aesthetics of document design whereas ETWR 2472 Books with FrameMaker and ETWR 2476 Books with Word focus on working large chunks of information into a usable book.